confluentinc/examples/clients/cloud/python/README.md

 $ sudo yum reinstall ca-certificates
 ```

-Add the following property to the `Producer` and `AdminClient` constructors in `producer.py`:
+Add the following property to the config dict in the `Producer` and `AdminClient` objects in `producer.py`:

 ```
-ssl.ca.location='/etc/pki/tls/cert.pem'
+ssl.ca.location='/etc/ssl/certs/ca-bundle.crt'
 ```

-or symlink or copy `/usr/ssl/cert.pem` to `/etc/pki/tls/cert.pem`.
-This is the default location used by the python producer.
 For more information see the librdkafka docs on which this python producer is built: https://github.com/edenhill/librdkafka/wiki/Using-SSL-with-librdkafka

 # Example 1: Hello World!